uwsampl/sparsetir-artifact/README.md

 sudo systemctl restart docker
 ```

 After these steps, user can run the following command to build docker container:
 ```bash
 docker build -t sparsetir-artifact .
 ```

 ## Run experiments

+Below is the script to reproduce experiments in SparseTIR paper, each script would emit logging files and figures in pdf format.

 ```bash
 # Run SpMM experiments